clydebarrow/esphome-docs-hugo/content/cookbook/lvgl.md

 [``spinbox``]({{< ref "components/lvgl/widgets#lvgl-widget-spinbox" >}}) is the ideal widget to control a thermostat:

-{{< img src="lvgl_cook_climate.png" alt="Image" caption="First we import from Home Assistant the current target temperature of the climate component, and we update the value of the spinbox with it whenever it changes.
-We use two buttons labeled with minus and plus to control the spinbox, and whenever we change its value, we just simply call a Home Assistant action to set the new target temperature of the climate." class="center" >}}
+{{< img src="lvgl_cook_climate.png" alt="Image" class="center" >}}

+First we import from Home Assistant the current target temperature of the climate component, and we update the value of the spinbox with it whenever it changes.
+We use two buttons labeled with minus and plus to control the spinbox, and whenever we change its value, we just simply call a Home Assistant action to set the new target temperature of the climate.

 ```yaml
 sensor: